 The price you pay for shares of our common stock sold in this offering is substantially higher than our as adjusted net tangible book value per share.
-Based on the initial public offering price for our common stock of \$5.50 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), you will incur immediate dilution in net tangible book value per share of \$3.58.
-Dilution is the difference between the offering price per share and the as adjusted net tangible book value per share of our common stock immediately after the offering.
+Based on the initial public offering price for our common stock of \$6.00 per share, you will incur immediate dilution in net tangible book value per share of \$3.79.
+Dilution is the difference between the initial offering price per share and the as adjusted net tangible book value per share of our common stock immediately after the offering.
 As a result of this dilution, investors purchasing stock in this offering may receive significantly less than the full purchase price that they paid for the stock purchased in this offering in the event of liquidation.
 See "Dilution."